American Indian Movement: Violence on the Pine Ridge Reservation

 AIM members continued to be active on the Pine Ridge Reservation, but Wilson stayed in office and in 1974, he was re-elected in a contested election.
-The number of violent deaths increased during this period, an event which has been called the "Pine Ridge Reign of Terror", and as a result, more than 60 people, some of them were his political opponents, died in violent incidents during the next three years.
+The number of violent deaths increased during this period, an event which has been called the "Pine Ridge Reign of Terror", and as a result, more than 60 people, some of them his political opponents, died in violent incidents during the next three years.
 On June 26, 1975, two FBI agents, Jack Coler and Ronald Williams, were on the Pine Ridge Reservation searching for someone who was wanted for questioning which was related to an assault and a robbery which was committed against two ranch hands.
-The FBI agents were driving two unmarked cars and they were also following a red pick-up truck which matched the suspect's description, driving into tribal land.
+The FBI agents were driving two unmarked cars, and they were also following a red pick-up truck which matched the suspect's description, driving into tribal land.
 The FBI agents were shot at by the occupants of the vehicle and others.
 The agents managed to fire five rounds before they were killed, while at least 125 bullets were fired at them.
 The agents were also shot at close range, with physical evidence which suggested that they had been executed.
 Later, reinforcements arrived, and Joe Stuntz, an AIM member who had taken part in the shootout, was fatally shot, and when he was found dead, he was wearing Coler's FBI jacket.
 According to the FBI, Stunz had been firing at agents when he was killed.
 Three AIM members were indicted for the murders: Darryl Butler, Robert Robideau and Leonard Peltier, who had escaped to Canada.
 An eyewitness stated that the three men joined the shooting after it had started.
 Butler and Robideau were both acquitted at trial, and Peltier was tried separately and controversially, he was convicted in 1976 and currently, he is serving two consecutive life sentences.
 The evidence which was exhibited during the trial of Butler and Robideau had been ruled inadmissible.
 Amnesty International has referred to his case under its Unfair Trials category.